ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 ###As an ad placer I want to conveniently manage enquiries and organize on-site visits

 * What do you mean by 'conveniently manage' and 'organize'?
 Please give us a full list of the functionality you expect.
+* Do you want to be manageing it on the go?
+Mobile App required?

 ###As a user I want to manage scheduled visits

 * If you enter a visit into your schedule, does the ad placer have to confirm it?
 * What does the "schedule" form look like?
 Date, time, duration, and a comment field?
 Will there be a direct link to the flat in question?
 * Should the system warn you if it's not/hardly possible to visit several apartments in a row? (e.g. far away locations within a short time)
+* Do you want special extra interface (doodle like)

 ###As an ad placer I want to compile a list of the most promising candidates

 * Besides picking your favorite candidates yourself, should there be a possibility to let the system create a list?
 If yes, which would be the criteria to determine whether somebody is a promising candidate?
 * What does the ad placer do with that list?
 Just display it once or save it for later?
 Or is there any other additional functionality concerning that list?
+* Creation of webbased mailing lists for invitations (possibly with above mentioned special doodle interface?)

 ###As a user I want to bookmark interesting ads

 * Should there be a "favorite" function (the ad is saved in the profile of the user) or do you literally mean "bookmarking" as in the browser function bookmarking?
 * Do you expect us to include social media interfaces, e.g. for 'sharing' a flat on Facebook etc.?
+* Send button for sending ads to your predefined email address

 ###As a user I want to subscribe to alerts to be informed about relevant ads

 * Which are the criteria for an ad to be considered relevant?
 The same as if you would search an apartment? (e.g. price, max. distance from zipcode x, ...)
 * How is the alert delivered to you?
 Email or a notification within the platform?
+* Do you want direct syncing with your parship profile?
+Extended payable functionality only...

 ## Additional questions